Glagan/42-cub3d/README.md

 3. Better UI:
 	* Position
 	* Number of Items
-4. Items to collect -> change level
+4. Items to collect (-> change level)
 5. NORMINETTE
+6. Crash when going forward or backward or rotating map 1, 6
+7. segfault map 4

 ## Ressources